rails/rails/guides/source/action_mailer_basics.md

 end
 ```

-Will render the HTML part using the `my_layout.html.erb` file and the text part with the usual `user_mailer.text.erb` file if it exists.
+Will render the HTML template using the `my_layout.html.erb` file and the text template with the usual `user_mailer.text.erb` file if it exists.

 ### Generating URLs in Action Mailer Views